Employment Law Master Class

 Determining worker classification and overtime eligibility based on solid job descriptions

-Protecting exempt status with clear duties and proper salary payments now that the DOL has raised the minimum salary
+Protecting exempt status with clear duties and proper salary payments

 PART 5: Unions, the National Labor Relations Act and handbook rules

-The NLRA and who is covered Unionization and what to do (and definitely not do) if your employees want an election
+Unionization and what to do (and definitely not do) if your employees want an election

-The NLRB and unfair labor practices — these include behavior you probably wouldn’t tolerate otherwise
+The NLRB and unfair labor practices—these include behavior you probably wouldn’t tolerate otherwise

-The NLRB and handbook rules on behavior and social media.
+The NLRB and handbook rules on behavior

-Bullet-Proof Your Employee Handboo
+Bullet-Proof Your Employee Handbook

 Business Management Daily is recognized by SHRM to offer Professional Development Credits (PDC) for SHRM-CP® or SHRM-SCP® recertification activities.

 P.O.
-Box 9070, McLean, VA 22102-0070 (800) 543-2055
+Box 9070, McLean, VA 22102 • (800) 543-2055

-Copyright © 2024 Business Management Daily.
+Copyright © 2025 Business Management Daily.
 All rights reserved.

 Press Play